tier4/CalibrationTools/sensor/docs/tutorials/mapping_based_calibrator.md

 ### Overall calibration environment

 The required space for calibration depends on the vehicle and sensors used.
-For a normal consumer-level car, a space of `5m x 30m` should be sufficient.
+It is recommended to have a large enough space for the vehicle to drive around 30 to 50 meters.

 ### Vehicle

-When doing the calibration, the user needs to drive the vehicle to collect the pointcloud for building the map.
+Before starting the calibration, the user needs to drive the vehicle to collect the pointcloud `ros2 bag record -a` for building the map.
 While recording data during the experiment, slow down the vehicle's speed as much as possible.
 For instance, driving slower than 5 km/hr is good for recording quality data.
 Also, during the experiment, try to avoid people walking around the vehicle and aim to keep the surroundings static.

 ## Launching the tool